fedehsq/OCaml_interpreter/README.md

 ## OCaml interpreter ##
-Second project for the course of Programmazione II, Universita' Di Pisa, Informatica.
+Second project for the course Programmazione II, Universita' Di Pisa, Informatica.
 For the project specifications read progetto2-18-19.pdf.